We know that producing a great public consultation report isn’t always easy.

 How many people responded to your consultation and how?
 Breaking down consultation responses by type can give your reader some helpful context.

-Bristol City Council gave its consultation report on clean air zones some background detail with a breakdown of responses by type (eg online or at a drop-in session) and as a percentage of the overall total.
+Bristol City Council gave its consultation report on clean air zones some background detail with a breakdown of responses by type (eg online or at a drop-in session) and as a percentage of the overall total of consultees.

-Including information on associated events in your report means that respondents who didn’t attend can still see that these events formed part of the consultation process.
-Bristol City Council’s clean air zones consultation report also featured this example of good practice.
+Including information on associated events in your written report means that respondents who didn’t attend can still see that these events formed part of the consultation process.
+Local authority, Bristol City Council’s clean air zones consultation report is a good example of this practice, with a section of their report outlining which events they attended and what promotion was done.

 Help your respondents to engage with the report topic and make it easy to understand by including infographics and maps.

-NHS England’s consultation report on mental health services for veterans included a map of response types by location, conveying a lot of information in one image.
+NHS England’s consultation report on mental health services for veterans included a map of response types by location.
+They used the geospatial data to monitor place-based engagement and analyse any patterns or trends in the consultees.

 Letting respondents know who and what fed into a consultation’s overall findings offers reassurance, and helps foster trust in the process.
 You can provide transparency about the consultation process by including detail on your respondents, as long as they have consented to this.